open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 - **Cumulative**: The Metric Exporter prefers Cumulative temporality.
 - **Delta**: The Metric Exporter prefers Delta temporality.
-- **Stateless**: The Metric Exporter prefers Delta temporality for synchronous instruments and Cumulative temporality for asynchronous instruments to avoid long-term memory.

 If the preferred temporality is not explicitly specified, the SDK SHOULD use the Cumulative aggregation temporality preference.